-There’s nothing quite like the Irish coast on a sunny day but two incidents within the last week should serve as cautionary tales to why we should always respect the water and know the dangers when it comes to rip currents.
+There’s nothing quite like the Irish coast on a sunny day but with more of us heading for a dip in the ocean we should always remember to respect the water and know the dangers.

 Rip currents, also known as riptides or undertows, are long narrow bands of water that can drag you quickly away from shore and out to sea.